New Zealand - China Free Trade Agreement Overview

 Highlights of the free trade agreement include:

-• Tariffs were eliminated for over 98% of New Zealand goods exports to China.
-By 2021, all exports other than dairy (some products remain subject to tariffs and safeguards that were phased out by 2024), and a small number of products that were excluded from the FTA were eligible for tariff-free access into China.
+- Tariffs were eliminated for over 98% of New Zealand goods exports to China.
+Some products were subject to safeguards that were phased out by 2024.

 Protecting rights

-The CEP preserves the New Zealand Government’s inherent right to regulate in the public interest and contains specific protections in a range of policy areas, including for the Treaty of Waitangi.
+The CEP preserves the New Zealand Government’s inherent right to regulate in the public interest and contains specific protections in a range of policy areas, including for the Treaty of Waitangi/ Te Tiriti o Waitangi.

-As with all of New Zealand’s contemporary trade agreements since 2001, the CEP includes a specific provision preserving the pre-eminence of the Treaty of Waitangi in New Zealand.
+As with all of New Zealand’s trade agreements since 2001, the CEP includes a specific provision preserving the pre-eminence of the Treaty of Waitangi/ Te Tiriti o Waitangi in New Zealand.

-Nothing in the CEP prevents the Crown from meeting its obligations to Māori and New Zealand’s interpretation of the Treaty of Waitangi will not be subject to dispute settlement.
+Nothing in the CEP prevents the Crown from meeting its obligations to Māori under the Treaty of Waitangi/ Te Tiriti o Waitangi which will not be subject to dispute settlement.

 Share your views